International Finance and Economic Policy (IFEP)

 International Finance and Economic Policy Curriculum

-The International Finance and Economic Policy (IFEP) concentration provides a framework to examine and interpret observed economic and financial events in the global economy.
-The IFEP curriculum combines the tools from economics, finance, and statistics to understand the relationships between the real economy, financial markets, and policymaking in developed and emerging economies.
+The International Finance and Economic Policy (IFEP) concentration within the MIA and MPA programs at SIPA offers a robust framework for examining and interpreting economic and financial events in the global economy.
+The IFEP curriculum combines tools from economics, finance, and statistics to understand the intricate relationships between the real economy, financial markets, and policymaking in both developed and emerging economies.

-The International Finance focus area combines the analytical instruments of finance and applied financial modeling with a deep understanding of contemporary financial and capital markets in developed and emerging countries.
+1. International Finance: This focus area combines analytical instruments of finance and applied financial modeling with a deep understanding of contemporary financial and capital markets in both developed and emerging countries.

-The International Economic Policy focus area applies the tools of international economics, political economy, and econometrics to understand the role of economic policies on the global economy.
+2. International Economic Policy: This focus area applies the tools of international economics, political economy, and econometrics to understand the impact of economic policies on the global economy.

-The new Central Banking focus area provides the building blocks for state-of-the-art central bank intervention by studying the goals, tools, and governance structure for conventional and unconventional monetary policy and financial regulation.
+3. Central Banking: The Central Banking focus area provides the building blocks for state-of-the-art central bank intervention by studying the goals, tools, and governance structure for both conventional and unconventional monetary policy and financial regulation.

 Contact Us